Ujjawal55/obsidian/bash_programming/learning/linux_command.md

 # find

-**Definition**: find a pattern in the specified directory and all of its sub-directories
+**Defination**: find a pattern in the specified directory and all of its sub-directories

 **Structure** : find `[path]` -name `[pattern]`